spacetelescope/bibcat/README.md

 ```shell
 pip install -e .
 ```
-To install the optional Tensorflow dependencies for use of the ML component of bibcat, run `pip install ".[ml]` or follow the tensorflow instructions below.
+To install the optional Tensorflow dependencies for use of the ML component of bibcat, run `pip install -e ".[ml]` or follow the tensorflow instructions below.

-To install all dependencies for development and testing, run `pip install ".[all]"`.
+To install all dependencies for development and testing, run `pip install -e ".[all]"`.

 ### Spacy model downloads
 This model is used for the [Pretrained model method](https://github.com/spacetelescope/bibcat/blob/dev/docs/pretrained.md)